Spaces of locally convex curves in S^n and combinatorics of the group B_{n+1}: Final remarks and open problems

-{\bf B.} A first natural generalization of the space of locally curves on $\Ss^2$ is the space of curves whose curvature $\kappa$ at each point is bounded by two constants $m < \kappa <M$.
-Is it true that there are only finitely many topologically distinct spaces of curves whose curvature is bounded as above among the spaces of such curves with the fixed initial and variable finite frames?
+A first natural generalization of the space of locally curves on $\Ss^2$ is the space of curves whose curvature $\kappa$ at each point is bounded by two constants $m < \kappa <M$.

+\begin{prob} Is it true that there are only finitely many topologically distinct spaces of curves whose curvature is bounded as above among the spaces of such curves with the fixed initial and variable finite frames? \end{prob}